 There is no ongoing special monitoring of the implementation of Article 3 of the Convention.
 A few strategic documents deal with education and awareness-raising, the attitude of officials or the status of NGOs, but they do not focus specifically on environmental issues (e.g. concepts devoted to EVVO are an exception).
-Strategic documents do not generally reference the Convention directly; an explicit reference to the Convention could support the objectives pursued.
+Strategic documents do not generally reference the Convention directly; .
+The authors feel that an explicit reference to the Convention could support the objectives pursued.